Mathics3/mathics-core/FUTURE.rst

 ## Migration of the documentation system to  `Sphinx <https://www.sphinx-doc.org>`_

-This is important but probably less important than performance, boxing & formatting, and pattern matching.
+This is important, but probably less important than performance, boxing & formatting, and pattern matching.

 And in the interim, we will probably be making more smaller fixes.
 Sigh.
 I am optimistic that the smaller fixes can work in the direction of making moving out easier.
 Modularity here.